MidnightsFX/Valheim_Impactful_Skills/ImpactfulSkills/Package/README.md

 Please note these are not ordered or guaranteed to be implemented, but are ideas that are being considered.
 I am also always happy to talk ideas and suggestions in the discord!
 - Skill announcements, when gaining a skill level that gives you a specific bonus
-- Paddling gives a faster speed when sailing
 - Crafting can refund costs partially
-- Make blood magic leveling not insanely painful
-- Cooking increases the optimal food duration for your character
 - Animal whisper allows taming 1 creature permenantly for your character (lvl 100?)
 - Localization for all languages